bartczernicki/AzureOpenAILogProbs/README.md

 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-ConfidenceScoreWeightedProbability.png)

 <p align="left" width="100%">
     Below is an example of a Token Probability Distribution when multiple LogProbs tokens are returned with their respective probabilities.
 In the histogram below, "Confidence Score: 1" has a 42.3% probability.
 If you just select that highest confidence score that the model returned, you could be missing a great deal of other information.
-In this scenario, there is another ~57% of information that can be used to calculate a "weighted" Confidence Score, which comes to ~2.3.<br>
+In this scenario, there is another ~57% of information that can be used to calculate a "weighted" Confidence Score, which calibrates the Confidence Score from 1 -> ~2.3.<br>
     <img src="https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbs-TokenProbabilityDistributionExample.png" width="500"/>
 </p>